 Junior high brought the Ninth Grade Tea, Spectrum yearbooks, and class shields

-bearing mottos that captured each graduating group.
+bearing mottos that captured the spirit of each graduating group.

-identities took shape.
-We learned facts and skills there, but we also absorbed
+learned facts and skills there, but we also absorbed something harder to name:

-something harder to name: a sense of place, a sense of community, and a shared
+a sense of place, a sense of community, and a shared emotional world that still

+lives in memory decades later.
+Let’s revisit it.
 Memory does not preserve

 childhood in a straight line.
 It keeps fragments: a teacher’s voice, the